 October 11, 2018

 You’re headed to the sunny shorelines of Florida for a much-anticipated fly-fishing expedition, but first, you must stock up on a few essentials.
+Here is what you need to pack with you in your fly fishing suitcase.

 As much as you need fishing gear, you’ll need a few things to combat the elements.
-Here is a checklist to prepare you for a successful and comfortable saltwater fly-fishing experience:
+Here is a checklist to prepare you for a successful and comfortable saltwater fly-fishing experience.

 Clothing: Light and breathable are the key words to remember here.
 You’ll be exposed to the sun most, or even all, of the day.
 Wear long-sleeve shirts and long pans (even sun gloves) if you burn easily.
 Stay away from cotton; go with light quick-drying synthetic materials that have a UPF factor of at least 30.
-If you are fishing from a boat, your shoes should have non-marking soles..
-If you are wade fishing in the shallow on sandy bottom, you can get away with light booties or even sandals.
+If you are fishing from a boat, your shoes should have non-marking soles.
+In addition, if you are wade fishing in the shallow on sandy bottom, you can get away with light booties or even sandals.
 If there’s likely to be oyster bars, make sure you have a thick-bottomed shoe to prevent your feet from getting cut up.

 Accessorize for conditions: A wide-brimmed hat with a dark underside will offer more sun protection and cut down on glare.
 Sunglasses should be polarized so you can see more clearly into the water.
 Sunscreen with a SPF of 30 or more is a must Insect repellant may be necessary if you are fishing tight to the shorelines and mangroves, rather than out in open water.
 It’s Florida, and the weather changes quick.
 Bring raingear in case you can’t outrun the storm.